Mera Peak and Island Peak Climbing via Amphu Laptcha Pass

 Permits, Regulations, and Logistics

-Climbers require:
+Climbers will require:

 -